Rajpratik71/linux-manPages/blockdev.md

               Reread partition table

        --setbsz bytes
               Set blocksize.
-Note that the block size is specific to the cur‐ rent file descriptor opening the block device, so the change of block size only persists for as long as blockdev has the device open, and is lost once blockdev exits.
+Note that the block size is specific to the current file descriptor opening the block device, so the change of block size only persists for as long as blockdev  has  the device open, and is lost once blockdev exits.

        --setfra sectors
               Set filesystem readahead (same like --setra on 2.6 kernels).